nens/threedi-docs/source/d_simulate_modeller_interface.rst

 Using the Modeller Interface
 =============================

-To start simulating with the Modeller Interface, you first need to start up the **3Di API Client** plugin, load your model and add a scenario.
+To start simulating with the Modeller Interface, you first need to open the Modeller Interface, :ref:`start_up_api_qgis` plugin, :ref:`load your model <load_model_api_qgis.` and :ref:`add_scenario_info`.
+This section also provides information on the different options for your scenario.

 .. _start_up_api_qgis: